-Visitors we welcomed to the school included artists acting as student mentors, musicians delivering Faith in Focus activities, and scientists, engineers and other professionals from a wide range of fields, who helped run STEM, enterprise and careers programmes.
+Visitors welcomed to the school included artists acting as student mentors, musicians delivering Faith in Focus activities, and professionals from a wide range of fields have supported STEM, enterprise and careers programmes.
 We are always grateful to the many Academy alumni who regularly support our sailing, robotics and careers programmes.